-A change of legal form at the time of succession may potentially offer tax benefits.
+A change of legal form may potentially offer tax benefits.
 As well as tax optimisation, other factors also influence the choice of legal form, e.g. liability issues, acquisition finance, and suitability for a gradual succession.

 Types of business transfer

-There are assorted legal possibilities for taking over a business:
+There are various legal possibilities for taking over a business:

 Business transfers: a step-by-step guide

 An adequate time frame should be planned for the transfer so that businesses and owners can prepare the succession.